 - LKCM Investment Partnership, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Investment Partnership II, L.P. generally requires an initial minimum investment of \$500,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Investment Partnership II, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified clients" or "knowledgeable employees" under applicable federal securities laws. - LKCM Private Discipline (QP), L.P. generally requires an initial minimum investment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified clients" or "knowledgeable employees" under applicable federal securities laws. - LKCM Private Discipline (QP), L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Private Discipline International, L.P. generally requires an initial minimum investment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Private Discipline International, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Micro-Cap Partnership, L.P. generally requires an initial minimum investment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Micro-Cap Partnership, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws.

-- LKCM Headwater Investments I, L.P. generally requires a minimum capital commitment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater Investments I, L.P. generally requires a minimum capital commitment of \$250,000.
 The general partner may waive this minimum capital commitment in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater Investments II, L.P. generally requires a minimum capital commitment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater Investments II, L.P. generally requires a minimum capital commitment of \$250,000.
 The general partner may waive this minimum capital commitment in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater II Sidecar Partnership, L.P. generally requires a minimum capital commitment of \$250,000.
+Limited partners must qualify as "accredited investors"

+and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws.

+- LKCM Headwater II Sidecar Partnership, L.P. generally requires a minimum capital commitment of \$250,000.
 The general partner may waive this minimum capital commitment in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater Investments III, L.P. generally requires a minimum capital commitment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Headwater Investments III, L.P. generally requires a minimum capital commitment of \$250,000.
 The general partner may waive this minimum capital commitment in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM International Equity, L.P. generally requires an initial minimum investment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM International Equity, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws - LKCM Technology Partnership, L.P. generally requires an initial minimum investment of \$1,000,000.
+Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws. - LKCM Technology Partnership, L.P. generally requires an initial minimum investment of \$250,000.
 The general partner may waive this minimum investment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified clients" or "knowledgeable employees" under applicable federal securities laws. - LKCM Capital Partners I, L.P. generally requires a minimum capital commitment of \$1,000,000.
-The general partner may waive this minimum capital commitment amount in its discretion.
-Limited partners must qualify as "accredited investors" and "qualified purchasers" or "knowledgeable employees" under applicable federal securities laws.
+Limited partners must qualify as "accredited investors" and "qualified clients" or "knowledgeable employees" under applicable federal securities laws.

-The general partners of the LKCM Partnerships generally waive their respective minimum investment or capital commitment amounts for us and/or certain of our principals, affiliates, employees and related parties as well as other unaffiliated limited partners.
+The general partners of the LKCM Partnerships generally waive their respective minimum investment or capital commitment amounts for us and/or certain of our principals, affiliates, employees and related parties as well as other unaffiliated limited partners in their discretion.
 Additional information regarding the minimum initial investment and capital commitment amounts, eligibility criteria, and purchase and redemption requirements for the LKCM Partnerships are described in the offering and organizational documents for the LKCM Partnerships.